Searching for a DeepL translator review to decide if this is the best translation tool for your business?

 Compared to other automatic translation services such as Google Translate, DeepL has a fairly short list of supported languages.

-DeepL focuses mostly on European languages, though it has expanded to also offer Chinese and Japanese.
+DeepL focuses mostly on European languages, though it has expanded to also offer Chinese, Japanese, and Korean.

 If you exclusively plan to use European-origin language pairs, you should have no problems.
 If you need languages from other places in the world, you might run into issues.